canonical/operator/README.md

 Crucially, this decoupling of charm and context allows us to swap out easily any part of this flow, and even share context data across charms, codebases, teams...

 In this spirit, but that I still have to think through how useful it really is, a Scenario exposes a `playbook`: a sequence of scenes it can run sequentially (although given that each Scene's input state is totally disconnected from any other's, the ordering of the sequence is irrelevant) and potentially share with other projects.
+More on this later.

 # Writing scenario tests

-Writing a scenario tests consists of two broad steps:
+Writing a scenario test consists of two broad steps:

-- define a Scenario
+- define a scene
-- run the scenario
+- play it

 The most basic scenario is the so-called `null scenario`: one in which all is defaulted and barely any data is available.
 The charm has no config, no relations, no networks, and no leadership.